Fuzzy C-Means Clustering of Work-Life Boundary Styles: 31 Applications for Smart Library Workforces and User Behaviour Analysis

 dc.language.iso en en_US

-dc.source.uri https://tasmeconference.org/current-proceedings/ en_US
+dc.source.uri https://www.natlib.lk/pdf/ICNATLIB%202025.pdf en_US

-dc.subject Agricultural marketing en_US
+dc.subject Smart libraries en_US

-dc.subject Problems en_US
+dc.subject Fuzzy clustering en_US

-dc.subject Prospects en_US
+dc.subject Work-life balance en_US

-dc.type Conference abstract en_US
+dc.type Conference full paper en_US

 Files in this item